wowsignal-io/go-forex/README.md

 ## Supported currencies and sources

-Data are sources from the following banks:
+Data are sourced from the following banks:

 * European Central Bank
 * Royal Bank of Australia